ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-obtain-token-and-purchase-ram.md

 Before starting this tutorial, ensure you have the following:

 - **A Developer Testnet Account**: You need an account on the Ultra testnet.
 If you don't have one, please refer to our previous tutorial on [how to create a testnet account](./tutorial-generate-key-and-create-testnet-account.md).
-- **Private and Public Keys**: Your account’s keys should be securely stored.
-You’ll need your private key for signing transactions during this tutorial.

 ## Goal